Original blog published on Nov. 25, 2015 | Blog updated on April 17, 2023

 Loyal customers deserve to be the first to know about your new brand.
 The last thing you want is for the new look to cause confusion or negatively impact the relationships you’ve worked hard to build.
 Regardless of how you choose to announce your new brand, it’s crucial you explain the reason why your company rebranded and what the new brand represents for your team and your customers.
 Reiterate that, despite its new look, all of the good things about your company haven’t changed.
 Reassure your customers you’re still the company they’ve come to know and will continue to deliver the service they trust.

 Our Brand Launch Package includes a launch letter that’s written and designed by our creative team.
 In the letter, we explain why you’ve rebranded and how it will make your customers’ service experiences even better.
 We also use it as an opportunity to remind customers that everything they’ve come to know and love about your company—from your friendly employees to your follow-ups and response times—will remain unchanged.
 Letters sent directly to existing customers are highly effective for announcing such important news in a way that feels friendlier and warmer than one social media post written for everyone.

-In addition to the company blog, spread the word via email (don’t forget to update the logo in the email template, if the company has one), and even consider a standard mailing if it’s a good way to reach relevant folks.
+In addition to the launch letter, you can announce the rebrand on your company blog and spread the word via email (don’t forget to update the logo in the email template, if you have one).

-A news release is another consideration, if the new brand is announced in conjunction with something newsworthy that’s of public interest, such as celebrating an anniversary, moving into a new office, sponsoring a community event or fundraiser, partnering with another business, expanding services, or adding positions on staff.
+A news release is worth considering as well—particularly if your new corporate identity rollout is announced in conjunction with something newsworthy that’s of public interest, such as celebrating an anniversary, moving into a new office, sponsoring a community event or fundraiser, partnering with another business, expanding services or adding new positions.